Video with transparency in Chrome, Edge, Firefox, Safari, iOS and Android, circa 2022

 In case you’re wondering, the ~@/assets

 path is how I refer to the root of my public folder.
-You need to use the path to the video that makes sense to your environment.
+You need to use the path to the video that makes sense in your environment.

 Bonus: Play video when it appears on the screen